a/k/a “Do Not Cling to the Old Rugged Cross”

 After some modifications, pondering and a hasty vestry meeting, the cross and its base were built and finished with polyurethane.
 We decided to clad the base in aluminum so that someday when the cross rots away the cap should still be around.
 We bought aluminum flashing metal (and other hardware) at W.D.
 Bryant Hardware in Corbin.
 Bryant’s let me use their sheet metal “brake” to bend the metal, a tool I had not used since 1976 in my high school shop class as a freshman.
 I am happy to report that brakes, unlike telephones and tattoos, have not changed since 1976.

 The morning of Sept.
 1, 2018, was supposed to be rainy, but thankfully it was only cloudy.
 The cap and cross were put into place and filmed by Peggy Carbine, a parishioner.
 We hope to splice Peggy’s work all together and make a video someday.
 See two of the videos by clicking HERE and HERE.
 The cross settled well into its spot.
-Two chains connected to a concrete block weigh it down from underneath, and a copper wire acts as a lightning ground.
+Two chains, connected to a concrete block, weigh down the cross assembly from underneath, and a copper wire acts as a lightning ground.
 We are hopeful future roofers can just lift up the cross and base, add new shingles, and set it back down again.

 The cross came in at $250, plus about that much in hardware, and a $500 bucket truck fee.
 Not counting the author’s time, that’s $1,000.
 If we had received a mini-grant we would have — most likely — turned it all over to third parties and spent much more.
 We also would not have had nearly as much fun.